 However, the Committee notes that the couple are not considered as supporters of the Muslim Brotherhood, have not been politically active, and have not lived in Egypt for the past 20 years.
 Their only link to the Muslim Brotherhood is the male complainant's previous business arrangements with a company owned by senior members of the Brotherhood.
-The complainants have failed to substantiate their claim that removal to Egypt could expose them to treatment contrary to Art.
+The complainants have failed to substantiate their claim.

-1.3.5 CCPR Views on Qualification for Protection
+1.3.4: Qualification for Protection: Jurisprudence: CtAT Views